1. How will an Economic Stimulus payment affect my Medi-Cal case?

 2. Can I attend orientation and timesheet classes?

 Due to the office closure we will not be hosting any in-person timesheet classes or orientation sessions at this time; however, the California Department of Social Services (CDSS) has released a new Registration Enrollment Video Appointment (REVA) for orientation.
 All new caregivers also receive information about how to access the state website for time sheet assistance.
-For further assistance with questions related to timesheets, you can call the Case Management, Information and Payrolling System (CMIPS) help desk at 866-376-7066; or call us at 805-654-3416 to receive assistance over the phone during normal business hours (8 am – 5 pm).
+For further assistance with questions related to the electronic timesheet website, you can call the IHSS Service Desk at 866-376-7066; or call us at 805-654-3416 to receive assistance over the phone during normal business hours (8 am – 5 pm).

 3. What does the Public Authority Do?